-Introduction of light rail service in Shoreline is part of this continuing evolution, and will influence settlement patterns in a similar manner.
+Introduction of light rail service in Shoreline is part of this continuing evolution of the transportation/land use nexus, and will influence settlement patterns in a similar manner.
 People will be attracted to living near light rail because of the convenient access it provides to the University of Washington, downtown Seattle, Sea-Tac airport, and other locations.
 Over time, hopefully this new option will reduce dependence on automobiles, and therefore regional congestion and pollution.